lelandriordan/pure/README.md

 ## Introduction

 Pure is a WordPress theme for developers built with Yahoo's excellent [Pure CSS](http://purecss.io/).
-It is designed to be as simple as possible while following best practices set by Automattic's _S.
-Currently, Pure is a work in progress and should not be used without
+It is designed to be as simpleas possible while following best practices set by Automattic's _S.

+Currently, Pure is a work in progress and should not be used without heavy modifications.

 ## To Do